zslyv/Next-js-basics/README.md

 ### Special files
 - "layout.tsx" on diferent directories.
 - "page.tsx" on different directories.
+- "loading.tsx" on the app directory.
+- "error.tsx" on different directories.
+- "global-error.tsx" on the app directory.

+> [!IMPORTANT]
+> Interesteing topics to see later: Paralell routes, intercepting routes, localization routes

 ## Next up (When this project finishes).
 - Use of Three Js.